 - Be sensitive to your child's needs.
 Overweight children may feel uncomfortable about taking part in certain activities.
 It is important to help your child find physical activities they enjoy that aren't embarrassing or too hard.

 - Cut the amount of time you and your family spend in sedentary activities, such as watching TV or playing video games.
+The AAP recommends limiting screen time to 2 hours or less per day.

 - Make healthy meals together often and shop together for healthy food choices.